Josh Naylor Player Props: Guardians vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks ninth in the league.

-- The Orioles have a 4.11 team ERA that ranks 12th across all league pitching staffs.
+- The Orioles have the 12th-ranked team ERA among all league pitching staffs (4.09).

-- Orioles pitchers combine to rank 19th in baseball in home runs allowed (64 total, 1.2 per game).
+- The Orioles rank 19th in baseball in home runs allowed (64 total, 1.2 per game).

-- His last appearance came on Wednesday against the New York Yankees, when the right-hander tossed five innings, surrendering five earned runs while giving up five hits.
+- The right-hander last pitched on Thursday against the New York Yankees, when he went seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.